Lukasdotcom/openai-gemini/README.md

+> [!IMPORTANT]
+> This is not needed just use google's official version.
+For more information look at their [docs](https://ai.google.dev/gemini-api/docs/openai#:~:text=Gemini%20models%20are%20accessible%20using%20the%20OpenAI%20libraries,recommend%20that%20you%20call%20the%20Gemini%20API%20directly).

 # Openai to Gemini Proxy

 This is a simple proxy to change requests from Openai to Gemini.
 Only supports the features I need to support, but